pierporz/Automation/readme.txt

 Added cmd window dimension in config file

 Added possibility to paste a list of value separated by a separator defined in config file.
 If number of iterations is greater then length of lists, the program will print from the first element.
+Example: copying 1&2&3&4, will paste 1 in the first iteration, 2 in the second, 3 in third, 4 in fourth, 1 in fifth, 2 in sixth and so on.